Confessions of a Perpetual Quitter

-Never give up, that’s the encouragement Candid guest, Jessica Schneider, is sharing with us today.
+Never give up, that’s the encouragement Candid Gal, Jessica Schneider, is sharing with us today.

 Please join us as we welcome her to our blog.